ethan-young/seccyd-wj-subtests/preregistration/power-analysis/README.md

 z-scores to the outcome that ranged from 1/2 or 1 full standard deviation of the sample mean for each test type.

-Simulations revealed, that, with a sample size of (*N* = 1156), smallest interaction effect we can detect is of -.075 (or .075) with 90% power if error is small.
+Simulations revealed, that, with a sample size of (*N* = 1156), the smallest interaction effect we can detect is $\beta$ = -.075 (or .075) with 90% power, if error is small.
 When error is larger, we can detect the same effect size with only 65% power.
-However, even with larger error, we can detect a -.1 (or .10) interaction effect with 83% power.
+However, even with larger error, we can detect a $\beta$ = -.10 (or .10) with 83% power.

 Below are the full simulation results plotted as power curves: